Episcopal Diocese of Indianapolis

 Christ Church Cathedral with the Chase Tower in the background.

 The Episcopal Diocese of Indianapolis, formerly known as the Episcopal Diocese of Indiana, is a diocese in Province V (for the Midwest region) of the Episcopal Church.
 It encompasses the southern two-thirds of the state of Indiana.
 Its see is in Indianapolis, Indiana, at Christ Church Cathedral.
 According to the diocesan newsletter, the diocese has 10,137 communicants in 49 parishes.
 The current bishop is Jennifer Baskerville-Burrows, the first African-American woman to serve as diocesan bishop in the Episcopal Church and the first woman to succeed another woman as a diocesan bishop in the Episcopal Church; Catherine Waynick served as bishop of the diocese from 1997 to 2017.

+The diocese reported 9,336 members in 2015 and 7,711 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income for the 47 filing congregations of the diocese in 2024 was $8,767,134.
+Average Sunday attendance (ASA) in 2024 was 2,869 persons, a decrease from the reported 3,664 in 2016.

 History

 Like many of the Episcopal dioceses in the Midwest, the history of the Diocese of Indianapolis begins with the consecration of Jackson Kemper as Missionary Bishop of the Northwest in 1835.
-At the time, Indiana was a wilderness and the first Anglican meetings were often held in remote Methodist and Presbyterian churches, as well as courthouses, stores, schoolhouses and private homes.
+At the time, Indiana was a wilderness and the first Anglican meetings were often held in Methodist and Presbyterian churches, as well as courthouses, stores, schoolhouses and private homes.
 Kemper founded several Indiana churches; the oldest one still standing is Saint John's Church in Crawfordsville, Indiana.

 The Episcopal Diocese of Indiana was formed in 1849 with the consecration of George Upfold as bishop of Indiana.
 The first cathedral was Saint John's Church in Lafayette, Indiana, because it was the only parish with a parsonage at the time.
 Within a few years, Upfold moved the episcopal residence to Indianapolis, where Saint Paul's Church, Grace Church, and All Saints' Church served as the cathedral before it was moved to Christ Church in 1954.
 Christ Church was consecrated as the pro-cathedral for the diocese on October 10, 1954.

 In 1898 the Episcopal Diocese of Indiana was divided to create the Episcopal Diocese of Indianapolis, covering the southern two-thirds of the state, and the Episcopal Diocese of Northern Indiana, covering the northern one-third.

 Churches in the Diocese

-The Episcopal Diocese of Indianapolis is made up of 48 parishes across the lower two-thirds of the state of Indiana:
+The Episcopal Diocese of Indianapolis is made up of 47 parishes across the lower two-thirds of the state of Indiana: